Jimbo5793/HTML-Module/README.md

 Problems so far:

-- How to formulate a grid and not a blank canvas for A* task
+- How to formulate an interactive grid and not a blank canvas for A* task

 About work on JS file for A*: